nesi/hpc_training/_lessons/maui-and-mahuika/12-building-code-on-maui.md

 Māui has a dedicated build node, ```login.maui.nesi.org.nz```, which should be used for building code.
 Please do not build code on the compute nodes by submitting a build job through SLURM:

 * The compute nodes only run a thin operating system with very few command line utilities, it is thus likely that your build will fail
-* The file system on XC50 compute nodes is optimized for handling large block IO, small block IO that is typical for a build job is inefficient
+* The file system on XC50 compute nodes is optimised for handling large block IO, small block IO that is typical for a build job is inefficient
 * Submitting a job will allocate entire nodes.
 Especially if only one core or a few cores are used, this is a wastes compute resources

 Furthermore, please keep in mind that the build node is a shared resource.
 Please limit the amount of processes, avoid using all process like ```make -j```, instead please use ```make -j 5```